 Hoping for the best wasn’t good enough for the Liebreich family.
 They wanted help, even if there was no cure.
 Their luck changed the following year.
 While taking part in a LeadingAge conference for non-profit senior living organizations, Rob attended a session that would change his – and his mother’s – lives.

-Though he did not have access to the SAIDO Learning curriculum, Rob brought the idea of engaging the prefrontal cortex to his mother.
-She created her own version of the program by enrolling in math courses and practicing writing and reading out loud every day.
-Within a month, she and her family could tell her symptoms had lessened.
+Rob’s mother, Wendy, enrolled in simple math courses and began practicing writing and reading out loud every day.
+Within a month, Wendy and her family could tell her symptoms had lessened.
 She wasn’t repeating herself nearly as often, and her memory became sharper.
 After three months, her math skills improved, along with her ability to focus.
-In the years since she began following the regimen, his mother has even been able to pick up new skills like learning to play Mahjong, birding and playing better Bridge.
+She has continued her commitment to daily mental exercises, and in the years since she began this steady practice, Wendy has been able to pick up new skills like learning to play Mahjong, birding and playing better Bridge.

-Seeing the incredible effects these simple exercises had on his mom, Rob wanted to bring the official SAIDO Learning® program to the senior living community where he was working at the time in Seattle.
-Unfortunately, they were unable to secure the rights.
-Undeterred, Rob wondered if there might be another way to build on what they learned from his mother’s experience.
+Seeing the incredible effects these simple exercises had on his mom, Rob wanted to develop a program that could be used at the senior living community where he was working at the time in Seattle.
+Unable to to find an existing program that they could use, Rob wondered if there might be a way to build on what they learned from his mother’s experience.

 “We decided to develop our own curriculum focused on older adults with mild cognitive impairment or early signs of dementia, and the effort worked,” said Rob.
 “We engaged a former teacher who was focused on occupational therapy to help develop a program.
 If we could give people like my mom more time to build memories with their loved ones – that would be a great achievement.”